michaelbelcher/LittleFreeELibrary/README.md

  Make sure the following options are set to `_install: False` and `_enabled: False`.

     kolibri
-    maps
+    osm_vector_maps
     matomo

 and make sure these are set to `_install: True` and `_enabled: True`.

-    calibre-web,
-    calibre,
-    Captive Portal,
-    kiwix,
-    awstats

-> * Why keep Kiwix?  - You have to keep Kiwix installed and enabled to use the iiab admin console, which you need to do some stuff later

-    kolibri, osm_vector_maps, matomo

-Set the `iiab/home_url` option to `/books/`.
-This is the default url for the `calibre-web` service and is to make sure users are sent to the "library" on joining the wifi network.

     calibre-web, calibre, captiveportal, kiwix, awstats,

-Change the ``pi_swap_file_size`` setting to 512 if you are planning to use a Pi Zero W or Pi Zero 2 W.

-Change the ``captiveportal_splsh_page`` to `/books/` to make sure users are sent to the "library" after clicking through the splash screen.

-#### WiFi setup
-Since this server isn't being routed through the actual internet, you can change the hostname and domain to something clever.
-For this setup I'm going to set them to `iiab_hostname: ebook` and `iiab_domain: library`.
-This will make the URL of the service `ebook.library/books/`.

-Change the SSID name to be more appropriate for the service you're building.
-I'm making it explicit that this is free library.

-`host_ssid: LittleFreeE-Library`

-hostapd is what IIAB uses to create password-protected wifi networks.
-Since we want this to be an open library we are going to leave `hostapd_secure: False`.
-But we are going to take this time to change the `hostapd_password:` to something simple that you can remember, because you don't want to leave anything, not even a service that you don't plan on using, with a default password.

-After you've made these changes hit `ctrl+s` and then `ctrl+x` to save and close nano.
-Click through the rest of the instructions to finish the install.
+- Why keep Kiwix?
+    - You have to keep Kiwix installed and enabled to use the iiab admin console, which you need to do some stuff later

+set the iiab)home_url to /books/ to make sure it goes to calibre-web And make sure you set stuff like the SSID to something you know, set the p/w, set the correct page "/books/" to load after captive portal. change the pi_swap_file_size size to 512 if planning to use pi zero/2 W. maybe change the hostname and domain to something clever (since it won't ever be on the internet anyway) Set captiveportal_splsh_page to /books/ to make sure it goes to calibre-web

+Let it run until it's done installing.

 ## Modifications to the systems